yapjoonsiong/tp/docs/UserGuide.md

   e.g. if the command specifies `help 123`, there will be an error.

 ### Viewing help : `help`
 Shows a message explaining how to use NoCap

-Format: `help`

 ### Listing semesters : `list semesters`
 Lists all preloaded semesters and their corresponding indexes

-Format: `list semesters`

 Example output: